Symposium Speaker Bios

 Welcome: 16th Annual WSAS Symposium

 Dr. Roger Myers is an aerospace consultant with over 30 years of experience and served as President of the Washington State Academy of Sciences (WSAS) from 2020-2022.
 From 1996 to 2016 he held executive positions at Aerojet Rocketdyne’s Redmond Operations, the world’s leading supplier of spacecraft propulsion systems, focusing on technology development and strategic planning for next-generation in-space missions and architectures, propulsion, power and integrated systems.
 Prior to joining Aerojet Rocketdyne in 1996, he worked at NASA’s Glenn Research leading research and development of advanced propulsion technologies.
 He has led dozens of development and space flight programs and published over 100 papers on electric, chemical and nuclear propulsion technology and in-space transportation architectures.
 Additionally, Dr. Myers served as Chair of the Washington State Joint Center for Aerospace Technology Innovation and President of the Electric Rocket Propulsion Society (ERPS) until 2020.
 He is a Fellow of the American Institute of Aeronautics and Astronautics (AIAA), was elected to the WSAS in 2012, won the AIAA Wyld Propulsion Award in 2014, was elected to the Board of Trustees for the Seattle Museum of Flight in 2015 and won the ERPS Stuhlinger Medal in 2017.
-He has served on several committees for the National Academy of Sciences, Engineering and Medicine and was elected to the National Academy of Engineering in 2022, He was named the PNW AIAA Industry Engineer of the Year in 2023.
+He has served on several committees for the National Academy of Sciences, Engineering and Medicine and was elected to the National Academy of Engineering in 2022.
 Dr. Myers holds a Bachelor of Science degree in Aerospace Engineering, summa cum laude, from the University of Michigan.
 He received his Ph.D. in Mechanical and Aerospace Engineering from Princeton University.

 Keynote: A Vision for Sustainable Aviation